 Collect Your Clients’ Demographic Information

 The number of applicants is important to note if you have more than one individual signing up for coverage.
-As their agent, you’re required to provide information regarding anyone who is included on your client’s tax return (even if they don’t reside in the same household) and anyone under 21 who your client takes care of and lives with in the household (even if they aren’t a tax dependent).
+As their agent, you must provide information about anyone on your client’s tax return.
+This includes people who do not live in the same household, as well as those who are not enrolling in the coverage.

-Gathering this basic information is the first step to accessing affordable health care options for your clients who need them the most.
+Collecting this basic information is the first step to finding affordable healthcare options for your clients in need.

 How to Find Providers Available in Your Clients’ Area

-Make sure you communicate with your client throughout this process to ensure that their needs are being met.
+Make sure you communicate with your clients throughout this process to ensure that their needs are being met.

 What Plan Options Are Available?

-Insurance carriers offer many different type of ACA plans.
-There are three different plan types regarding provider networks: Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), and Exclusive Provider Organization (EPO).
+Insurance carriers offer many different types of ACA plans.
+Three different plan types exist: Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), and Exclusive Provider Organization (EPO).

 The Metal Tiers for ACA Health Plans

-As you can see from the table, as the metal tiers go up, a member’s coinsurance responsibility goes down while the plan’s coinsurance responsibility goes up.
-The most prevalent tier in the marketplace is silver because clients can apply a premium tax credit to reduce costs.
+The table shows that, as the metal tiers increase, a member’s coinsurance responsibility decreases.
+The most common tier in the marketplace is silver.
+In this tier, clients can apply a premium tax credit to reduce costs.

 When Coverage Will Begin

-In order for coverage to begin, help your clients successfully complete their application and then direct them to pay the first monthly premium.
+To start coverage, help your clients successfully complete their application.
+Then, direct them to pay the first monthly premium.

-Here’s how your clients can access their account:
+Here’s how your clients can access their account (in FFM states):

 - Log in to HealthCare.gov.